 Determine How Many Packing and Moving Boxes You Need

 When planning your next move, be proactive.
-Carefully determine the number of boxes you will need before rushing to the store and purchasing boxes and other moving supplies.
+Carefully determine the number of boxes you might need to search for or buy later.
 Taking the time and patience to get organized will save you from spending unnecessarily.

 You should complete your home inventory prior to any packing.
 Simply choose one room to start with and divide your paper into four columns: item, estimated value, condition, and location.
 Fill out this information for each item in the room that you plan on keeping.
 For items that will fit in a box, take note of their size and assign them a corresponding box number.